pran0x/pran0x.github.io/_posts/2025-04-27-Fantasy-ctf-picoctf.md

 `4. picoCTF{m1113n1um_3d1710n_e41acbee} is a real flag!
 Submit it for some`
 `points in picoCTF 2025!`

-info: This is a simulated environment for educational purposes only.
-No real credentials are required
+> This is a simulated environment for educational purposes only.
+No real credentials are required {: .prompt-info }